alexbabits/coinpoker-wallet-bot/README.md

     - Discord bot token when creating bot.
 - This tutorial is great for setting up bot in discord developer application : https://www.youtube.com/watch?v=KZ3tIGHU314

 ## Hosting
-Hosting Your Bot: Decide where to host your bot for 24/7 uptime.
-Vercel: More front-end and serverless functions oriented but possible to run bots if they are not resource-intensive.
-Heroku: Offers a free tier and is quite popular for small Discord bots.
+- Heroku: Offers a free tier and is quite popular for small Discord bots.
-Glitch: Also a popular choice for hosting simple bots.

-Query limits to avoid abuse.
-(For discord and alchemy API).